Resources for Supporting Immigrants & Refugees

 For more information click here.

-West Bay Antiracism Group Meeting, January 13, 2022
+West Bay Antiracism Group Meeting

-Presbyterians from churches in San Francisco and Peninsula met to hear Lindbergh Porter, attorney, activist and member of Ingleside Presbyterian Church in San Francisco speak on “What Has Been Will Be Again: The Tower of Babel”, Remembering the January 6th insurrection – The threat to our American democracy and why it matters for racial justice.
+Presbyterians from churches in San Francisco and the Peninsula met to hear Lindbergh Porter, attorney, activist, and member of Ingleside Presbyterian Church in San Francisco speak on “What Has Been Will Be Again: The Tower of Babel”, Remembering the January 6th insurrection – The threat to our American democracy and why it matters for racial justice.

 RESILIENCY-BUILDING & SPIRITUAL PRACTICES: FOR THOSE WORKING TO DISMANTLE SYSTEMIC RACISM

-The workshop will help identify the ways doing anti-racism work can impact our whole selves and our understanding of complicity, shame/guilt and belovedness.
-We will explore and be curious together about our continuous need for self-awareness and spiritual renewal in order to build resilience.
+Help identify the ways doing anti-racism work can impact our whole selves and our understanding of complicity, shame/guilt, and belovedness.
+Explore and be curious together about our continuous need for self-awareness and spiritual renewal in order to build resilience.
+Rev. Ruth T. West, shares various practices and deeper knowledge around the spiritual work required of Dismantling Systemic Racism in our own Resiliency-Building toolkit.

 Change the Narrative Campaigns